 - Stomach cancer

-- In addition, rarely, urinary/renal, pelvic, biliary tract, small bowel, pancreatic, and brain cancers
+- In addition, rarely, urinary tract, renal/pelvis, biliary tract, small bowel, pancreatic, and brain cancers

 Some people may also develop sebaceous adenomas, which are noncancerous tumors of an oil-producing gland of the skin.